driesbenoit/benchmark_R_Julia_Fortran/readme.md

 ystar = map((x,y)->rtnorm(x,1.0,y), X*beta, y)
 ```

-Option 2 and 3 lead to the same runtimes (about 1.5s).
+Option 2 and 3 led to the same runtimes (about 1.5s).
-Option 1 lead to runtimes slightly slower than Fortran (about 0.5s slower, so runtimes of about 3.1s).
+Option 1 led to runtimes slightly slower than Fortran (about 0.5s slower, so runtimes of about 3.1s).

 Also, using BLAS specialized `dsymv` routine for multiplying symmetric matrices with vectors, did not improve the Fortran performance (over the `matmul` intrinsic).